joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0103-the-preaching-of-the-major-prophets.md

 We are not scolding them.
 We are coming alongside the people and weep with them in our despair, our sin and turn towards the God who rescues.

->1 Corinthians 13:1-4 (CSB) If I speak human or angelic tongues but do not have love, I am a noisy gong or a clanging cymbal.If I have the gift of prophecy and understand all mysteries and all knowledge, and if I have all faith so that I can move mountains but do not have love, I am nothing.And if I give away all my possessions, and if I give over my body in order to boast but do not have love, I gain nothing.Love is patient, love is kind.
+>1 Corinthians 13:1-4 (CSB) If I speak human or angelic tongues but do not have love, I am a noisy gong or a clanging cymbal.
+If I have the gift of prophecy and understand all mysteries and all knowledge, and if I have all faith so that I can move mountains but do not have love, I am nothing.
+And if I give away all my possessions, and if I give over my body in order to boast but do not have love, I gain nothing.
+Love is patient, love is kind.
 Love does not envy, is not boastful, is not arrogant,

 >Jeremiah 9:23-24 (CSB) “ ‘This is what the LORD says:
 >The wise person should not boast in his wisdom;